 Whew!
 Been awhile since we posted up here.
 Tim Hwang reporting live from Awesome Foundation San Francisco.
 We’re thrilled to announce today that we’ve officially awarded September fellowships to not one, but two projects of a great deal of awesomeness.
 Both are performances, and both coming up in the next month or so.
 First, huge congratulations to Julie Crossman and her posse of Excellence for her project The Golden Hour, a brand-new branch of the wildly successful series of live late night talk shows Oakland Nights Live (and the obligatory Facebook page).
 The show will be held the third Saturday of every month in a venue to be determined in San Francisco — past performances have included skits, performances, interviews and Julie’s dad.
 So, we’re basically very much pumped for the whole thing – it’s looking like the first show will be sometime in mid-September.
 Our second award goes to Mike Lai and his proposal for a Sonic Kung Fu Battle.
 Which is…sort of tough to explain.
 But when you see the video, you’ll understand why we funded them.
 They’re planning on performing a substantially scaled up live version of their voice-powered sound effect street battle performance for the ZERO1 Biennial happening Sept 14-16th.
 Congratulations to… read more →

 We all live in the concrete jungle.
 But how many of us venture on Concrete Safaris?
 This month, the Awesome Foundation of NY will be supporting the City Surfers initiative of Concrete Safaris up in East Harlem, to get more kids outside, surfing their city, and learning skills about the outdoors that they might not be getting at school or at home.
+You can head to Rich’s Tree Service, Inc, for the best garden services.
 City Surfers is a year-round after school educational activity for kids age 7-11—and turns into a full day-camp by summer—where students help to manage over 15,000 square feet of gardens on New York City Housing Authority (NYCHA) properties.
 Students are encouraged to dream big in these natural spaces that they help create and sustain.
 And their work in the garden moves into the streets, as they have also recently begun selling their harvest of fruits, veggies, perennials, and herbs at local farmers markets.
 The grant will go to support the purchase of critical ingredients for a City Surfer’s optimal experience, including plants that attract butterflies on their migration routes, art supplies and some good old fashion games.
-Concrete Safaris works with 1200 students a year and fosters community through their programming.
-We are excited to help them grow their impact.
+Concrete Safaris works with 1200 students a year and… read more →

 A project to create an 18-foot interactive electrical CLOUD created out of 5000+ incandescent light bulbs has won Awesome Foundation – Calgary’s $1,000 grant for the month of August.